apache/qpid-site/input/discussion.md

 [commits]({{site_url}}/source-code.html#commits-list) and
 [notifications]({{site_url}}/source-code.html#notifications-list).

 `NOTE`: The Qpid project offers various components in many different languages.
 When mailing the lists please be specific about which component, or even which part of a given component, that you are using to better facilitate discussion.
-For example, "I'm using the Qpid Java &lt;version&gt; broker with the Qpid JMS &lt;version&gt; AMQP 1.0 client" rather than "I'm using the broker and JMS client".
+For example, "I'm using the Qpid Broker for Java &lt;version&gt; with the Qpid JMS &lt;version&gt; AMQP 1.0 client" rather than "I'm using the broker and JMS client".

 ## Chat